-The Parish Councils of Upper Poppleton and Nether Poppleton are separate but have worked together through the Neighbourhood Plan committee to develop the Neighbourhood Plan.
+The Parish Councils of Nether and Upper Poppleton are separate but have worked through the Neighbourhood Plan committee to develop the Neighbourhood Plan.
 The Neighbourhood Plan was developed in consultation with land owners, residents of both villages, village organisations, local schools, service providers and businesses.
 All meetings, seminars, consultation, questionnaires, documents and progress reports are set out in the consultation documentation that accompanies the Neighbourhood Plan to examination.